 Since DIX tends to rise into corrections, we are left to believe that it reflects

 a broad willingness of investors to accumulate S&P 500 component stocks at

-lowered valuations, and that high levels of short volume correspond to
+lowered valuations, and that a decrease correspond to

 The Gamma exposure (gex)